Hurricanes Don't Wait.

 Author: Jacob Lee

 Hurricane cargo insurance is a crucial safeguard for a business when Mother Nature unleashes her fury.
 The costs inflicted by these storms could be overwhelming.
 Not just in terms of money, but also in the time and effort it takes to get a business back to normal.
-Every company should invest and understand this form of protection before a storm makes landfall.
+Every company should invest in and understand this form of protection before a storm makes landfall.

 Our guide will explain the dangers hurricanes can have on the items sold by a business and how using insurance will help.